 Even if it doesn’t seem like it, many kids feel bad when they don’t act the way they’re expected to.
 Kids with ADHD in particular tend to beat themselves up when they misbehave.
 That’s because they can have trouble managing emotions.

-If you sense your child is feeling guilty, acknowledge that you see that.
-Don’t excuse behaviors you’re not OK with, but do let your child know you’ll work together to find solutions.
+If you sense that your child is feeling guilty, acknowledge that you see that.
+Don’t excuse behaviors you’re not OK with.
+But do let your child know you’ll work together to find solutions.

 6. Know where to go for answers.